Quizz1Cal/Semester-2/INFO20003 - DBS/Workshop Questions.md

 CINEMA-MOVIE RELATIONSHIP
 - Each cinema has many movies, but these are shown many places (many:many)

 How to link movies to cinemas?
+LATER

+What we call 'business rules' for now means 'n:m' type relationships.